ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

   <dt class="dt dlterm">Physical compute</dt>
   <dd class="dd">The physical compute provides the physical processing and memory that is used by the virtualization infrastructure.
 For this design, the compute components are provided by {{site.data.keyword.baremetal_long}} and are listed in the [VMware Hardware Compatibility Guide (HCG)](https://www.vmware.com/resources/compatibility/search.php).</dd>
   <dt class="dt dlterm">Physical storage</dt>
   <dd class="dd">The physical storage provides the raw storage capacity that is used by the virtualization infrastructure.
-Storage components are provided either by {{site.data.keyword.baremetal_short}} or by shared Network Attached Storage (NAS) array that uses NFSv3 or iSCSI.</dd>
+Storage components are provided either by {{site.data.keyword.baremetal_short}} or by shared Network Attached Storage (NAS) array that uses NFS v3.</dd>
   <dt class="dt dlterm">Physical network</dt>
   <dd class="dd">The physical network provides the network connectivity into the environment that is then used by the network virtualization.
 The network is provided by the {{site.data.keyword.cloud_notm}} services network and it includes extra services such as DNS and NTP.</dd>
 </dl>